splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-linux.rst

    sudo journalctl -u splunk-otel-collector

-- You can also follow the :ref:`steps to enable trace and troubleshoot the Java agent<basic-java-troubleshooting>`.
+- You can also follow the :ref:`steps to activate trace and troubleshoot the Java agent<basic-java-troubleshooting>`.

 .. include:: /_includes/troubleshooting-steps.rst